Are you planning to invest in Gold to diversify your portfolio?

 If you want to diversify your portfolio and want to invest in gold then SGB is the best option for you.

 With the government of India’s Sovereign Gold Bonds scheme, you can earn an assured interest rate eliminating risk and cost of storage.

 The tenor is eight years but it offers an exit option after the fifth year—available on the day of interest payment.

 Investing in Sovereign Gold Bonds is much more easy and convenient now.

 Investors can apply for the bond through bank branches, post offices, stock exchanges or through SHCIL (Stock Holding Corporation of India Ltd) by filling up an application form.

-An Online application can be made through websites of scheduled banks.
+An online application can be made through the websites of scheduled banks.
 PAN is a compulsory document here.

 You can choose to take physical delivery of the bonds or online in one’s Demat account.